NT035/CKBK/README.md

-# NT-035
+# ckbk
-AI for Note Taking 📝 and Study Guide Making 📔
+AI for Recipe Making 📝